 - Add rice and veggies to make mutton pulao rice.

 - You can also make oatmeal in bone broth as well.

 4. Chicken leg quarters air-fry recipe

-To have a protein-rich diet, marinate chicken leg quarters with your favorite spices. let it sit and cook in an air fry or skillet as per your preference.
+For a protein-rich diet, marinate chicken leg quarters with your favorite spices.
+Let it sit and cook in an air fry or skillet as per your preference.
 Serve with white rice and steamed broccoli.